A brief rundown of the various model kits available of the British versions of the Phantom.

 There appear to be no Spey engined Phantom model kits available in 1/144 or smaller scales.

-The undisputed king of the British Phantom in this scale is the Fujimi kit.
+Until the arrival of the new Airfix kit, this was the undisputed king of the British Phantom in this scale.
 It features finely recessed panel lines, pretty good detail, good quality decals and captures most of the nuances of the F-4K/M airframe perfectly.
 The canopy is supplied both as a single piece 'closed' example and a four piece version so you can pose the canopies open.
-Vinyl wheels are supplied though most modellers choose to use the plastic versions.
+Vinyl wheels are supplied in some boxings though most modellers choose to use the plastic versions.
 It has been released in a bewildering number of boxes with varying decals and each boxing usually correctly represents the particular airframes covered (e.g. with slotted stabilators or not, and different tail fins - with RWR or without).
 There are a few minor problems - the original release has the fuselage side auxiliary intake doors in the wrong place, and the belly aux intake doors can't be modelled open (both issues fixed in the later releases).
 The main intakes do not include trunking and end at a blank wall with no representation of the engine compressor face.
 The Sidewinders included are AIM-9Es which British Phantoms did not use.
-The cockpit is a little disappointing, with pretty decals providing generic detail.
+The cockpit is a little disappointing, with pretty decals providing generic detail, which won't sit down nicely over the moulded detail that's in place all over the inaccurately shaped panels.
 All these are really pretty minor issues though.
+The Fujimi kit measures up quite nicely to the Airfix kit, but is 2-3mm shorter and has a number of simplified areas of surface detail (e.g. the bulge on the upper wing surface and the undersides of the outer portions of the wings).

 There were four kits issued originally (Firebirds, Shark Teeth, Silver Jubilee and Yellow Bird, all with a black band along the bottom of the box art), then two special editions with some white metal and etched brass parts to improve the cockpit - 25th Anniversary (raspberry ripple, with one of the options having the unusual radome fitted to the jet in question) and Alcock & Browne), then four re-issues of the original releases (same decals, new box art and various upgrades to the moulds - e.g. seperate flaps, corrected auxiliary inlet doors, better detailing on the jet pipes and so on).
 Those were followed by three limited editions, all using the upgraded moulds and new decals (Black Mike, Bye Bye Blue, Treble One).
 Most recently there have been re-issues of the Alcock & Browne and 25th Anniversary kits (but no metal parts this time, and mistakenly includes FG.1 nose gear and catapult attachment points).

 The upgraded mould kits are obviously worth seeking out over the earlier releases but this is not to say you shouldn't pass up the opportunity to get any boxing, as the basic kit is excellent regardless of the improvements made to the later releases.
-Availability in the UK is patchy but Models for Sale and Relish Models have both had limited numbers for sale in recent years and they come up fairly steadily on eBay as second hand items.
-They can also be ordered from Japan for around the same price delivered.
+Availability in the UK has been patchy but the F-4M/FG.1 kit has been reissued by Italeri recently so is easy to get hold of at the time of writing (early 2020).

 Not a model kit but a diecast model, and on first glance doesn't appear to be a bad effort.
 However, the canopy sills are too small (so the canopies look oversized); the radome shape is a little off (similar to the Matchbox kit) and the rear ejection seat is mounted far too low.
 The exhausts are pretty crude (and far too fragile for their intended use as stand mounting points).
 Movable control surfaces are all very fragile.
 Common colour fault on all releases is the coaming under the windscreen (grey, should be black).
 There have been five releases so far: